bricc-lab/bricc-lab.github.io/_pages/research.md

 <span style="color:green">Multiplexing Encoding</span> scheme.
 Besides better
 encoding capability, multiplexing encoding has some other advantages as well.
-This scheme is more stable and robust with an internal reference frame than other encoding schemes, especially in the noisy environments.
-Our group has designed and analyzed the first ISI temporal encoder and the multiplexing temporal encoder (to the best of our knowledge).
+This scheme is more stable and robust with an internal reference frame, than other encoding schemes, especially in the noisy environments.
+Our group has designed and analyzed the first
+<span style="color:green">Application-Specific Integrated Circuit (ASIC)</span>
+chip of the ISI temporal encoder and the multiplexing temporal encoder (to the best of our knowledge).
 These encoder designs have achieved both - a high training/inference accuracy and extremely high power efficiency with reasonable design area.

 ### <u>Memristors-based Neuromorphic Computing</u>